hyndex/DC-PLC-Madhurjya/README.md

 *   **Modular and extensible:** The project is designed to be easily extended and customized for different hardware and use cases.
 *   **Raspberry Pi compatible:** The project is optimized for running on a Raspberry Pi, making it a cost-effective solution for EVSE development.

+## Architectural Overview

+`src/evse_main.py` orchestrates the charger logic.
+It links the QCA7000 PLC modem with a Linux TAP interface, invokes [`pyslac`](src/pyslac) to perform Signal Level Attenuation Characterization (SLAC) and, once a vehicle is matched, hands the session to the ISO 15118 stack in [`src/iso15118`](src/iso15118).
+Each component is replaceable, enabling custom hardware front‑ends or SECC implementations.

 ## Getting Started

 ### Prerequisites